 By no later than the fifth semester, students must also take and pass a comprehensive examination.
 The comprehensive examination shall consist of a written and an oral examination.
 The exam may not be attempted until the student's last semester of formal coursework.
 At the comprehensive examination, the student shall present a plan for the dissertation research to the advisory committee for approval.
 Failure to pass the comprehensive examination may be remedied by repeating the examination after an interval of not less than four months.

-Students must write a dissertation based on original research conducted under the supervision of a graduate faculty member who is a member of the environmental engineering faculty.
+Students must write a dissertation based on original research conducted under the supervision of a graduate faculty member who is a member of the Environmental Engineering Program faculty.

 All degree requirements must be completed within six years of the date of commencing coursework.